 Companies need to ensure that their reporting processes appropriately identify non-cash items and provide transparent disclosure.

 Highlight significant and unusual transactions

 The impact of significant and unusual transactions may not be clear to users when the indirect method is used.
 To provide additional clarity and improve usefulness, preparers should disclose where and how these transactions are reflected in the statement of cash flows.

 Companies should describe the primary drivers of liquidity in MD&A so that a user can evaluate expected sources and needs for cash.
 For example, if there was a significant increase in inventory spending, it would be helpful to explain why and provide enough information so that the user knows if that level of spending will be sustained.

 Expand on interim disclosures

 A discussion of the drivers of cash flows on an interim basis can also be helpful in some cases.
 This could mean expanding the details of cash flows from operating activities (similar to how its presented in annual presentations), rather than electing the abbreviated interim presentation permitted under SEC regulations.

-Inappropriate classification of cash flows and the treatment of non-cash items continue to be a frequent source of financial statement restatements.
+Inappropriate classification of cash flows and the treatment of non-cash items has historically been a frequent source of financial statement restatements.
 A contributing factor may be that the preparation of the statement of cash flows is often completed later in the reporting process.
 The preparation of the cash flow statement is an integral part of the financial reporting process, and should be subject to the same review controls as other financial statements.

 Practices that will contribute to the timeliness and accuracy of the cash flow statement include: